MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/deploy-two-node-clustered-file-server.md

    ![File Server Type](media/Cluster-File-Server/Cluster-FS-File-Server-Type.png)

-8. In the **Client Access Point** window, input the name of the file server you will be using.
+8. In the **Client Access Point** window, input the name of the file server you are using.
 Please note that this is not the name of the cluster.
 This is for the file share connectivity.
 For example, if you want to connect to \\\\SERVER, specify the name as SERVER.

    > [!NOTE]
-   > If you are using static IP Addresses, you will need to select the network to use and input the IP Address it will use for the cluster name.
-If you are using DHCP for your IP Addresses, the IP Address will be configured automatically for you.
+   > If you are using static IP addresses, you need to select the network to use and input the IP address to be used for the cluster name.
+If you are using DHCP for your IP addresses, the IP address is configured automatically for you.

 6. Choose **Next**.

-7. In the **Select Storage** window, select the additional drive (not the witness) that will hold your shares and **Next**.
+7. In the **Select Storage** window, select the additional drive (not the witness) that holds your shares and **Next**.

 8. On the **Confirmation** page, verify your configuration and select **Next**.

-9. On the **Summary** page, it will give you the configuration it has created.
+9. On the **Summary** page, it gives you the configuration it has created.
 You can select View Report to see the report of the file server role creation.

-10. Under **Roles** in the console tree, you will see the new role you created listed as the name you created.
+10. Under **Roles** in the console tree, you see the new role you created listed as the name you created.
 With it highlighted, under the **Actions** pane on the right, choose **Add a share**.

 11. Run through the share wizard inputting the following:

-    - Type of share it will be
+    - Type of share it is
-    - Location/path the folder shared will be
+    - Location/path of the folder shared to be shared
-    - The name of the share users will connect to
+    - The name of the share users connect to
     - Additional settings such as Access-based enumeration, caching, encryption, etc
-    - File level permissions if they will be other than the defaults
+    - File level permissions if they are ptjer than the defaults

 12. On the **Confirmation** page, verify what you have configured and select **Create** to create the file server share.

 13. On the **Results** page, select Close if it created the share.
-If it could not create the share, it will give you the errors incurred.
+If it could not create the share, it gives you the errors incurred.

 14. Choose **Close**.